 - Decreased Pain Levels & Greater Ability to Be with Pain that Won’t Go Away

-What Students Are Saying About Mindfulness Meditation
+What Students Are Saying About The Mindfulness Class

 “I had no idea what a life-changing event Bill’s class would be for me.
 I was looking for some help enduring the exhaustion, frustrations, and anxieties of being a single parent.
 But it was so much more than that.
 The experience of Bill’s gentle, non-judgmental coaching was truly a gift for me.”
 Molly Brown